 MSAA's MS Research Update is published annually as a service to the MS community.
+This update provides an overview of the research behind the approved and experimental medications and therapies for the long-term treatment of multiple sclerosis.
+It does not include information on any symptom-management medications or therapies.
 For additional information about MS as well as MSAA's programs and services, please visit mymsaa.org or call (800) 532-7667.